 |Mt Fuji day tour including Lake Ashi sightseeing cruise|

 *Prices are approximate and are subject to change.

 Next, you need to have an idea about how you plan on transacting in Japan.
-While Japan is very much a cash society, there are times when you’ll need to use your card.
-Hotel and travel bookings as well as big ticket items should be purchased on your credit card if possible to make the most of your card’s interest-free days feature.
+While Japan is very much a cash society, there are times when you need to use your card.
+Hotel and travel bookings as well as big-ticket items should be purchased on your credit card if possible to make the most of your card’s interest-free days feature.

-But, if you plan on indulging in Japanese culture — think tea ceremonies, guided tours in Sakura season, entry the Emperor’s Palace and small cafeterias and eateries — you’ll need cash.
+If you plan to indulge in Japanese culture — think tea ceremonies, guided tours in sakura season, entry to the Emperor’s Palace and small cafeterias and eateries — you’ll need cash.
 The cost of withdrawing from an ATM should be a factor in your comparison of travel money products.

 A product which doesn’t charge for currency conversion or to use the ATM is ideal.
-Some ATMs in Japan (mainly in 7/11 stores and post offices) don’t charge a local ATM operator fee.
-Pick the right product and it could be cheaper to withdraw your money in Japan than it is at home.
+Some ATMs in Japan (mainly in 7-Eleven stores and post offices) don’t charge a local ATM operator fee.
+Pick the right product and it could be cheaper to withdraw your money in Japan than it would be at home.